 A slick-fielding shortstop whose career bridged the rough-and-tumble 19th century game and the modern era, playing for over a decade.

-William 'Bones' Ely emerged from the sandlots of Pennsylvania to become a mainstay in the infields of 1890s baseball.
-His professional journey began with the Pittsburgh Alleghenys in 1884, a time when gloves were minimal and the game was fiercely physical.
-Ely was known for his defensive reliability at shortstop, a crucial anchor for teams like the St. Louis Browns and the Louisville Colonels.
-His career spanned a period of dramatic change in the sport, witnessing the shift from the old National Association to a more structured major league landscape.
-While not a dominant hitter, his consistency and glovework kept him in lineups, allowing him to log over 1,200 games—a testament to his durability and respected place in the game's early professional chapters.
+William 'Bones' Ely played over 1,200 games as a shortstop in 1890s baseball.
+He began with the Pittsburgh Alleghenys in 1884, when gloves were minimal and the game was fiercely physical.
+His defensive reliability anchored teams like the St. Louis Browns and the Louisville Colonels.
+His career spanned the shift from the old National Association to a structured major league landscape.
+He was not a dominant hitter, but his consistency and glovework kept him in lineups.
+His durability earned him a respected place in the game's early professional chapters.

 1860–1882